KWARC/jobad/doc/md/about.md

 * improved JOBAD.util.getOrigin()
 	* better compatibility when using inline-scripts
 * more rotation for the radial context menu
+* updated the config module
 * updated Makefile
-* To be done before 3.1.9 release:
-	* update the config module

 ### Version 3.1.8 (Stable)
 * improved contextMenu